techfundoffice/ghl-marketplace-app-template/replit.md

 # GoHighLevel Marketplace App Template

 ## Overview
 This is a GoHighLevel (GHL) Marketplace App template that demonstrates how to build an integrated application with the GHL API.
-The project includes both backend API functionality and a Vue.js frontend interface.
+The project includes both backend API functionality and a Vue.js frontend interface with a professional dashboard and settings pages.

-**Current Status**: Fully configured and running on Replit with Settings page **Last Updated**: October 3, 2025
+**Current Status**: Fully configured and running on Replit with Dashboard and Settings pages **Last Updated**: October 9, 2025

 ## Project Architecture